 Tax Efficiency of ETFs

-ETFs are generally more tax-efficient than mutual funds as they are flexible in recognising taxable gains.
+ETFs are generally more tax-efficient than mutual funds as they are flexible in recognizing taxable gains.
 For instance, outflows from mutual funds force portfolio managers to sell the underlying stocks in cash.
 This can lead to significant taxable gains for mutual fund holders.
-In contrast, redemptions on ETFs can be done in-kind with authorised participants (APs).
-To minimise taxable gains, portfolio managers can choose to transfer those securities with the lowest tax base.
+In contrast, redemptions on ETFs can be done in-kind with authorized participants (APs).
+To minimize taxable gains, portfolio managers can choose to transfer those securities with the lowest tax base.